-- Routine circumcision. - Voluntary termination of pregnancy. - Voluntary sterilization procedures.
-(Any in-network deductible, copayment, and/or coinsurance, whichever applies to you, will be waived for a sterilization procedure furnished for a female member when it is performed as the primary procedure for family planning reasons.
+- Routine circumcision. - Voluntary termination of pregnancy (abortion). - Voluntary sterilization procedures.
+To provide coverage for the women's preventive health services as recommended by the U.S. Department of Health and Human Services, any in-network deductible, copayment, and/or coinsurance, whichever applies to you, will be waived for a sterilization procedure furnished for a female member when it is performed as the primary procedure for family planning reasons.
 Or, if you choose to have this service performed by a non-preferred provider, you must pay your deductible, when it applies, and 20% coinsurance.
 This provision does not apply to you if your health plan is a grandfathered health plan under the Affordable Care Act.
-For all other situations, the cost share amount for elective surgery will still apply.) - Endoscopic procedures. - Surgical procedures.
+For all situations except as described in this paragraph, the cost share amount for elective surgery will still apply.

+- Endoscopic procedures. - Surgical procedures.
 This includes emergency and scheduled surgery.
 This coverage includes (but is not limited to): - Reconstructive surgery.
 This means non-dental surgery that is meant to improve or give back bodily function or correct a functional physical impairment that was caused by a birth defect, a prior surgical procedure or disease, or an accidental injury.
 It also includes surgery to correct a deformity or disfigurement that was caused by an accidental injury.